CIT 195 - Application Development

 Course Description

 The student is introduced to .NET Core application development.
-Students use the .NET framework and Visual Studio to develop applications for desktop and mobile devices.
-Object-oriented concepts including encapsulation, inheritance, polymorphism, collections, delegates, and events are covered.
+Students use the .NET framework and Visual Studio to develop applications for desktop and the web.
+Advanced topics and object-oriented concepts including inheritance, encapsulation, polymorphism, abstraction, data structures, collections, LINQ queries, Enums, delegates, events, unit testing and file I/O will be covered.
 Application design patterns including 3-tier architecture are emphasized.
 Group 2 course.

 Credit Hours